-3.1| Permanent changes

 Changes that alter the project design and are permanent in nature are considered as a permanent change.
-The permanent change may impact the certified project design with regards to one or more of following project aspects, but not limited to; applicability of the methodology, compliance with the registered monitoring plan, scale of the project, safeguarding assessment, stakeholder consultation, sustainable development impact, applicable legal requirements etc.
+The permanent change may impact the certified project design with regards to one or more of following project aspects, but not limited to; applicability of the methodology, compliance with the design certified monitoring plan, scale of the project, safeguarding assessment, stakeholder consultation, sustainable development impact, applicable legal requirements etc.

+Corrections

-Corrections that involve changes in the project information that affect the design of the project, for example - project information or ex-ante parameters fixed at registration of the project activity as described in the registered PDD.
+Involve changes in the project information that affect the design of the project, for example, project information or ex-ante parameters information at design certification of the project activity as described in the design. certified PDD.
 The project developer shall make corrections in a revised PDD.
-Such changes do not require approval from SustainCERT, unless VVB determines otherwise.
+A VVB shall provide opinion on such changes in the validation/verification report as applicable.

-Changes to the start date of the registered crediting period: the project developer may make the following changes to the start date of the registered crediting period:
+Changes to the start date of the crediting period

+The following changes to the start date of the design certified crediting period may be requested:

-Bringing forward the crediting period start date up to one year earlier than that indicated in the registered PDD, taking into account that the start date shall not be earlier than two years from date of registration and/or start date of the project, whichever occurs later;
+Bringing forward the crediting period start date up to one year earlier than that indicated in the design certified PDD, taking into account that the start date shall not be earlier than two years from date of design certification and/or start date of the project, whichever occurs later;

-In case the start date of the rediting eriod is after the date of Project Design Certification, a certified project activity is not required to request approval for the changes summarised in the 1table below, but shall instead notify SustainCERT of the changes;
+In case the revised start date of the crediting period is after the date of Project Design Certification, a certified project activity is not required to request approval for the changes summarised in the Table 1 below, but shall notify a VVB at the time of next certification event, as applicable

-Table: 1In case the revised start date of the crediting period is before the date of Project Design Certification, a certified project activity is required to request approval for the changes summarised in the 1table below;
+In case the revised start date of the crediting period is before the date of Project Design Certification, a certified project activity is required to request approval for the changes summarised in the Table 1 below;

-The project developer of a registered Land Use & Forestry (LUF) project activity, such as Afforestation/Reforestation (A/R), may not request any changes to the start date of the crediting period of the project activity if the start date of the crediting period was prior to the date of registration.
+A design certified Land Use & Forestry (LUF) project activity, such as Afforestation/Reforestation (A/R), may not request any changes to the start date of the crediting period if the existing start date of the crediting period was prior to the date of design certification.

-1
+Table 1 – Requirements for change from design certified crediting period start date